-Due to requests last year, we have added a few avocado, lychee, and carambola trees for sale.
+Due to requests last year, we have added a few avocado, lychee, and other tropical fruit trees for sale.

 Food and Drinks

 There is limited parking by the fruit stand, but there is ample space just to the North.
-Look for an a-frame sign that says "Sample Sunday" parking by the driveway.
+Look for an a-frame sign that says "Event Parking" by the driveway.
 If you are coming from the South on 441 it is the 3rd driveway past the Erickson Farm sign.
-If you are coming from the North it is the first driveway but just after you will start to see mango trees on both sides of the road.
+If you are coming from the North it is just before the farm but after you start to see mango trees on both sides of the road.
 Parking is free.
 Please be responsible and lock your car.

 What to Bring/Expect

-Erickson Farm does accept all major credit cards as payment, however the vendors joining us for this event are on a cash basis so bring your paper money if you want to eat or take home some of their delicious creations.
+- Erickson Farm does accept all major credit cards as payment, however the vendors joining us for this event may be on a cash basis so bring your paper money if you want to eat or take home some of their delicious creations.